tomlidgett1/TapLoyaltyWeb/LIGHTSPEED_NEW_INTEGRATION_SUMMARY.md

    - Stores access and refresh tokens in Firestore
    - Never exposes tokens to client-side code
    - Includes connection timestamp for auditing

+## Redirect URI Configuration

+The redirect URI must be pre-configured in the Lightspeed Developer Portal.
+Unlike some OAuth implementations, Lightspeed does not accept the `redirect_uri` as a parameter in the authorization request.
+Instead, it uses the redirect URI that was registered for the application in their developer portal.

+In our implementation:
+- The dashboard page (`/dashboard`) is used as the redirect URI
+- This page handles the OAuth callback by detecting the code and state parameters in the URL
+- When the user authorizes the application, Lightspeed redirects to this URI with the format: `https://{configured_redirect_uri}?code={authorization_code}&state={state}`

 ## Environment Variables